 Video recordings of past events can be viewed at this link.

 Jan.
 12 "Grad School Confidential: Editorial Perspectives and Author Insights on Publishing Your First Journal Article," 7 p.m.-8:15 p.m.
 This will be a Zoom-only event that you can join at this link (Meeting ID: 839 7697 5533, Passcode: 529149).
 What makes a strong journal article?
 When is a piece of writing “ready”?
 What separates dissertation chapters or seminar papers from journal articles?
-Join the New England Quarterly Associate Editor Holly Jackson and two recent NEQ authors—Peter Walker (Assistant Professor at the University of Wyoming and winner of the 2016 Whitehill Prize) and Neal Dugre (Assistant Professor at the University of Houston—Clear Lake)—for a conversation about writing, revising, and publishing, designed to serve graduate students preparing their first journal articles.
+Join the New England Quarterly Associate Editor Holly Jackson and two recent NEQ authors—Peter Walker (Assistant Professor at the University of Wyoming, and winner of the 2016 Whitehill Prize) and Neal Dugre (Assistant Professor at the University of Houston—Clear Lake, and winner of the 2017 Whitehill Prize)—for a conversation about writing, revising, and publishing, designed to serve graduate students preparing their first journal articles.

 Feb.
 16 Stated Meeting, 3 p.m., Fellow Member Edward Andrews, Associate Professor of History, Providence College, will speak on “Newport Gardner’s Anthem: Composing Slavery and Freedom in Early America”